 Technology Consultant and Media Creative

-Neil loves Star Trek, world cuisine, music, fauna and flora, the open countryside and being near the sea, the latter two being an endless source of inspiration, beauty, drama, fun and peace.
+In his spare time, Neil is a singer-songwriter and producer, is a keen Sci-Fi fan and loves music, world cuisine, nature, the countryside and the sea, all being an endless source of inspiration, beauty, drama, joy and peace.

 Registered General Nurse (RGN)

 Sue believes passionately in informing young people about personal, social and health education and that Jigsaw PSHE delivers the information and knowledge in an informative way.